 Full Disclosure: This post contains affiliate links.

-The Bicycle by Colin Thompson is being rereleased this July.
+Check out The Bicycle by Colin Thompson by Colin Thompson.
 After Thompson visited Cambodia, he was moved by the way a humble bicycle is central in so many lives.
 Many artists collaborated to create the book.
 Proceeds from the book benefit the Save the Children foundation.

 Duck on a Bike by David Shannon was our featured Virtual Book Club book in April.
 Duck gets all the animals to join him in a bike ride around the farm.
 I can not count the number of times we have read this book.
 We created a fun bike labeling activity to compliment the book which is fun on a summer day.

-Everyone Can Learn to Ride a Bicycle by Chris Raschka is a 2013 release about that big milestone in every child’s life.
+Everyone Can Learn to Ride a Bicycle by Chris Raschka is about that big milestone in every child’s life.
 A dad takes his daughter through the steps of riding a bike.

-Ben Rides On by Matt Davies is another 2013 release.
-Ben loves to travel to school now that he has a new bike.
+Ben Rides On by Matt Davies is the story of Ben who loves to travel to school now that he has a new bike.
 However, when he gets to school he encounters a bully.
 How will Ben respond to the bully?
 The illustrations in this book are great.

 Sally Jean, the Bicycle Queen by Cari Best is about a little girl born to ride.
 She has a great bike named Flash that she rides everywhere.
 Then, one day she outgrows Flash and creates a new bike from old parts for herself.
 Best of all, she gives Flash to another little kid who is ready to start riding a bike.